 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also earn from qualifying purchases through additional affiliate programs.
 Please read my full disclosure here.

-This Easy Cheesy Red Lentil Pasta Baked Ziti is a hearty, delicious, gluten-free Italian meal featuring three kinds of cheese and red lentil penne pasta.
+This Easy Cheesy Red Lentil Pasta Baked Ziti is a hearty, delicious, meatless and gluten-free Italian meal featuring three kinds of cheese and red lentil penne pasta.